mrange/pt_src3/README.md

 ## Impulse and the Brainless Institute Party - Going to my first demo party

 ![Impulse from Reine](images/impulse.jpg)
+> Mandus (Glimglam) in front our Impulse logo

 !["Young Nerds" from Reine](images/young_nerds.JPG)
+> From left to right, Mårten (Lance) probably optimizing some polygon filler, Johan (Jez), Mandus (Glimglam).
+Reine (Longshot) likely holding the camera

 I had a this time started to hang around with the guys in [Impulse](https://demozoo.org/groups/29352/).
 We are not talking TCB, TLB or Omega level here, not even close but we had fun and we went to our first demo party in Skövde together.

 ![Brainless from Reine](images/brainless_party.jpg)
-> Brainless Institute party 1992
+> Reine (Longshot) at Brainless Institute party 1992

 Being quite the introvert the demo party was stressful but also quite exciting to see so many nerds with similar interest.
 Where I lived at the time computers were rare and there was little interest in them.